tikendraw/employee-churn-prediction-project-explainable-model/README.md

 This is a Streamlit app that predicts customer churn for a telecommunications company based on user inputs.
 The app loads a trained XGBoost classifier model and applies it to the user input data to predict whether or not the customer is likely to churn.

+## Key Point
+* Explainable model : is a type of machine learning model that can provide interpretable explanations for its predictions or decisions.
+In other words, It is a model that can explain the reasoning behind its output, allowing users to understand why a particular prediction was made.

+Explainable models are particularly important in situations where the decision-making process needs to be transparent, such as in the medical or legal fields.
+By providing interpretable explanations for its decisions, an explainable model can help users understand why a particular prediction was made, and in some cases, can provide insights into how to improve the model's performance.

 ## Metrics